1hiking/1hiking.github.io/content/posts/The-freedom-phone-manufacturer-hardware-problems.md

 +++
-title = "The Freedom Phone manufacturer hardware problems" date = 2021-08-07 description ="This post discusses a problem that is currently happening with the manufacturer of the Freedom Phone" tags = ["Android","Security","Privacy"] categories = ["Articles","Posts"]
+title = "The Freedom Phone manufacturer hardware problems" date = 2021-08-07 description = "This post discusses a problem that is currently happening with the manufacturer of the Freedom Phone" tags = ["Android","Security","Privacy"] categories = ["Articles","Posts"]
 +++